KastelApp/backend/ReadMe.md

 # Contributing

-If you would like to [Con replace me] fork the repo, Make your changes, Test the code (Verify it works), Make a pull request to the development branch and wait for it to be merged :)
+If you would like to contribute to the project fork the repo, Make your changes, Test the code (Verify it works), Make a pull request to the development branch and wait for it to be merged :)

 # Credits